TeamLegitBots/Ultimategoalprograms/Autonomous/Auto-Guide.md

 scan the ring's starter stack.
 It wasn't that accurate but was good enough for the start of the season.

 ## AutoV2
-Our second version of autonomous designed for our first qualifer.
+The second version of autonomous designed for our first qualifer.
 We implemented a pathfinding program for more accurate movement,(Roadrunner) and are still using object detection.
 This version is slower and less accurate than V3.

 ## AutoV3
-Our third and last autonomous code developed for our second qualifier.
+The third and last autonomous code developed for our second qualifier.
 Most of this version is quite similar to AutoV2 except movement is much faster and more accurate.